 Leaving a LEGACY by handing off a brightly-lit, well-fueled torch to the next generation

-As we increasingly live lives worthy of the name God gave us, we’ll play an increasingly influential role in a network of churches through whom: the Gospel is proclaimed, good shepherds are developed and cared for, hope is restored, the lost are welcomed home, believers are challenged, resources are well-stewarded, strangers become friends, relationships are reconciled, those in need find a helping hand, ugly church politics find no foothold, singles and families thrive, young people are trained in the way they should go, our neighbors are blessed, skeptics become curious, and God is praised (Matthew 5:14-16).
+As we increasingly live lives worthy of the name God gave us, we envision a growing church family through whom: the Gospel is proclaimed, godly leaders are developed, hope is restored, the lost are welcomed home, believers are challenged, resources are well-stewarded, strangers become friends, relationships are reconciled, those in need find a helping hand, ugly church politics find no foothold, singles and families thrive, young people are trained in the way they should go, our neighbors are blessed, skeptics become curious, and God is honored (Matthew 5:16).

 Emmanuel Covenant Church is a member of the Covenant family of churches. more...

 While our affiliation with Christ supersedes any denominational connection, we acknowledge that there are some things that individuals do best, there are some things that small groups do best, there are some things that churches do best, and there are some things that denominations do best.

 Our covenant with the Covenant denomination does at least four things.

 - It provides real, external accountability for our pastors

 - It provides real, external accountability for our lay leadership and congregation